 Conversations are not like movies or TV shows, where everything is scripted to flow amazingly, punchlines landing in the right spot, no “ums” or “uhhs” or not-so-endearing awkward pauses.

 People are Nicer if You Try to Understand Them

 One of the phone calls I made was to the IRS about a question I’d been putting off.
 Initially, the guy who picked up was pretty rude, and he sounded run down (which is understandable; I can’t imagine a job like that being a piece of cake—so much respect for those in customer service).

-When someone is rude to me on the phone, my normal initial reaction is to feel panicked and apologetic and try to get the whole thing over with.
+When someone is rude to me on the phone, my normal initial reaction is to feel panicked and apologetic.
+All I want to do is get the whole terribly uncomfortable thing over with.